Interacting resonant level coupled to a Luttinger liquid: Universality of thermodynamic properties: Introduction

-\emph{Introduction.}--- Understanding the properties of strongly correlated systems has been one of the main subjects of investigation in condensed matter physics in recent years.
+Understanding the properties of strongly correlated systems has been one of the main fields of investigation in condensed matter physics in recent years.
 An important class of such problems is that of quantum impurities, i.e., systems with a finite number of degrees of freedom coupled to reservoirs of non-interacting particles, the best known examples of which are the Kondo and Anderson models \cite{hewson} and the spin-boson model \cite{spin_boson}.
-Another important type, for which non-Fermi liquid physics is well established, is that of one-dimensional electronic systems.
+Another important type, for which non Fermi liquid physics is well established, is that of one dimensional electronic systems.
 When no symmetry is spontaneously broken, the low energy physics of those systems is described by the Luttinger liquid (LL) theory, where the quasiparticles are bosonic modes of density (or, in a dual description, phase) fluctuations \cite{bosonization}.
 It is then natural to try to bring these two themes together, by studying quantum impurities coupled to LLs: from the quantum impurity perspective, the reservoir now has a non-trivial physics of its own; from the LL point of view, this gives a way to probe the intricate physics of the electrons which are coupled to the impurity (and not the relatively simple behavior of the weakly-interacting bosons).
-Besides these fundamental motivations, quantum impurities (e.g., quantum dots) and LLs (e.g., quantum wires), are the basic ingredients of nano scale circuits, so that understanding them has a profound importance for applications.
-Although such models have been studied theoretically for some time, most effort has been concentrated at understanding transport properties \cite{bosonization,kane92}, with a recent revival of interest in the application of exact methods to non-equilibrium situations \cite{fendley95,mehta06,boulat08}; other phenomena have usually received only scant attention \cite{furusaki02,lehur05,sade05,wachter07,weiss08}.
+Besides these fundamental motivations, quantum impurities (e.g., quantum dots) and LLs (e.g., quantum wires), are the basic ingredients of nano-scale circuits, so that understanding them has a profound importance for applications.
+Although such models have been studied theoretically for some time, most effort has been concentrated at understanding transport properties \cite{bosonization,kane92}; other phenomena have usually received only scant attention \cite{furusaki02,lehur05,sade05,wachter07,weiss08,lerner08,bishara08}.